 Data Sources – You can connect your application with multiple data sources like SharePoint lists, Excel, Common data service, etc.

 Images – You can add image/video/audio files.
-Also, you can integrate Camera, Barcode reader, Audio, etc. in your app.
+Also, you can integrate a Camera, Barcode reader, Audio, etc. into your app.

 Icons – You can use a variety of Icons in your applications.

 Search – You will see that you have a Search box added on the first browse screen by default however this can be updated to widen the Search functionality by updating the ‘Item’ property formula of the ‘BrowesGallary’ container, this is the data container for the records on the first browse screen.